-The vehicle requires a service as soon as possible.
+The vehicle requires an oil change as soon as possible.

-Note: depending on the vehicle, the mileage before service changes according to the driving style (frequent driving at low speed, door-to-door journeys, extensive use at idle speed, towing a trailer etc.).
-The distance remaining until the next service can therefore decrease more quickly in some cases than the actual distance travelled.
+NB: depending on the vehicle, the mileage before an oil change varies according to the driving style (frequent driving at low speed, door-to-door journeys, extensive use at idle speed, towing a trailer etc.).
+The distance remaining until the next oil change can therefore decrease more quickly in some cases than the actual distance travelled.